Graham predicts 'riots in the streets' if Trump prosecuted over classified docs

 Sen. Lindsey Graham (R-S.C.) on Sunday warned of “riots in the streets” if former President Trump is prosecuted for his handling of classified materials found when the FBI searched his Mar-a-Lago home.

-“If there's a prosecution of Donald Trump for mishandling classified information, after the Clinton debacle… there'll be riots in the streets,” Graham told former South Carolina congressman Trey Gowdy, who now hosts Fox News’ “Sunday Night in America.”
+“If there's a prosecution of Donald Trump for mishandling classified information, after the Clinton debacle … there'll be riots in the streets,” Graham told former South Carolina congressman Trey Gowdy, who now hosts Fox News’s “Sunday Night in America.”

 Trump shared a clip of the interview on Truth Social later Sunday evening.